-6.0.2 The Careers policy should be read in conjunction with 'Careers guidance and access for education and training providers' document [DfE October 2018].

-- Gatsby Good Career Guidance.
+- 7.2 The Careers policy should be read in conjunction with 'Careers guidance and access for education and training providers' document [DfE October 2018]. - 7.3 Website links: - Gatsby Good Career Guidance.
 A report on improving career guidance in secondary schools which includes the Gatsby Benchmarks. - Gatsby Good Practice.
 A website which shares good practice from the North East pilot of the Gatsby Benchmarks, and other information and support for schools. - Compass.
-A self-evaluation tool to help schools to evaluate their careers and enterprise provision and benchmark against the Gatsby Benchmarks and compare it with other schools.
-State of the Nation.
+A self-evaluation tool to help schools to evaluate their careers and enterprise provision and benchmark against the Gatsby Benchmarks and compare it with other schools. - State of the Nation.
 An annual report on the careers and enterprise provision in secondary schools in England.
-It examines how schools are performing in relation to the Gatsby Benchmarks, based on data from responses to the Compass tool. - Careers & Enterprise Company.
-The Careers & Enterprise Company coordinates collaboration between employers, schools, and colleges in order to ensure that young people aged 12-18 get the inspiration and guidance they need for success in working life. - Careers & Enterprise Company: Schools and Colleges.
-Connects schools to businesses volunteers and careers activity programmes. - Careers & Enterprise Company: Guide for new Careers Leaders in schools.
+It examines how schools are performing in relation to the Gatsby Benchmarks, based on data from responses to the Compasstool. - Careers & Enterprise Company.
+The Careers & Enterprise Company coordinates collaboration between employers, schools, and colleges in order to ensure that young people aged 12-18 get the inspiration and guidance they need for success in working life. - Careers & Enterprise Company: Guide for new Careers Leaders in schools.
 Essential information, helpful resources, and practical tools to help newly appointed Careers Leaders get started in the role. - National Careers Service.
 The National Careers Service provides information, advice, and guidance to help people make decisions on learning, training, and work opportunities.
 The service offers confidential and impartial advice delivered by qualified careers advisers. - Amazing Apprenticeships.
 A website to make it easy for teachers and careers advisers to access the latest information about apprenticeships. - Apprenticeships Support and Knowledge for Schools (ASK).
 A network of teachers, careers advisers and ambassadors who will promote apprenticeships and traineeships in positive ways to year 10-13 pupils in the North, Midlands, London, and the South. - Baker Dearing Educational Trust.
-Information on University Technical Colleges.
-Career Development Institute.
-The Career Development Institute is the single UK- wide professional body for everyone working in the fields of careers education, career information, advice and guidance, career coaching, career consultancy and career management.
-It offers affiliate and individual membership to schools which includes free CPD webinars, regular digital newsletters, a quarterly magazine, online networking groups and training at a preferential rate.

-• Career Development Institute Framework for careers, employability, and enterprise education.
+Information on University Technical Colleges. - Career Development Institute.
+The Career Development Institute is the single UKwide professional body for everyone working in the fields of careers education, career information, advice and guidance, career coaching, career consultancy and career management.
+It offers affiliate and individual membership to schools which includes free CPD webinars, regular digital newsletters, a quarterly magazine, online networking groups and training at a preferential rate. - Career Development Institute Framework for careers, employability, and enterprise education.
 A framework of learning outcomes to support the planning, delivery and evaluation of careers, employability and enterprise education for children and young people.